Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Privacy preservation evaluation

-\begin{thm}[Observer design for an internal malicious agent {with the knowledge set \eqref{eq::knowledge_set-1}}] Consider the modified static average consensus algorithm~\eqref{eq::consensus-modified} with a set of locally chosen admissible perturbation signals $\{f^j,g^j\}_{j=1}^N$ over a strongly connected and weight-balanced digraph $\mathcal{G}$.
-Let agent $1$ be~the in-neighbor of agent $i\in\VV$ and all the out-neighbors of~agent $i$, i.e., agent $1$ knows $\{y^j(t)\}_{j\in\mathcal{N}_{\textup{out}+i}^i}$, $t\in\real_{\geq0}$.
-Let the~knowledge set of agent $1$ be~\eqref{eq::knowledge_set-1}.
-Then, agent $1$ can employ the~observer
+\begin{lem}[Observer design for eavesdroppers with the knowledge set of Case 1] Consider the modified static average consensus algorithm~\eqref{eq::consensus-modified} with a set of locally chosen admissible obfuscation signals $\{f^j,g^j\}_{j=1}^N$ over a strongly connected and weight-balanced digraph $\mathcal{G}$.
+Let the knowledge set of the eavesdroppers be~\eqref{eq::knowledge_set-1}.
+An internal eavesdropper agent $1$ and external eavesdropper $\textup{ext}$ that has access to the output signals of agent $i\in\VV$ and all its out-neighbors, can employ respectively observer